lexnederbragt/MBV3070-H19/0_Variables_Types.md

 ## Python as a calculator
 We are first going to use python as a simple calculator.
 Look at the operators that was shown for numbers at the lecture and test all of them.

-Q: Explain the difference between 11/2 and 11.0/2.
+Q: What is the difference between 11/2 and 11.0/2.

-## Creating your first script !!
+## Creating your first script

-In IDLE, go to XX and do YY.
+In IDLE, go to "File" and click "New Window".
 You will get up a new window.
 Type in some of the commands that you typed in earlier when you used python as a calculator.
 Save the file as first.py.
+Then, go to the "Run" menu and click "Run Module".

 NOTE: python scripts should be saved with the file ending .py.

-Q: what happened after you saved it?
+Q: what happened after you clicked "Run Module"?
 Did you see anything in the other window?
-Q: try changing the file and save it.
+Q: try changing the file, save it and run again.
 What happened then?

+Note: for the rest of the exercise we will work in the interactive shell.

 # String methods